speedment/speedment-doc/pages/stream_fundamentals.md

 ```

 ### Collect a Stream in a List
-In this example, we want to collect all users that love Fiat in a List.
-This can be done like this:
+The following example collects all users that love Fiat in a List:
 ``` java
         List<User> fiatLovers = UserManager.stream()
             .filter(u -> "Fiat".equals(u.getFavoriteCar()))